Peter Yagmoor

 Peter Yagmoor (born 20 October 1993) is a former Australian rules football player.

 Early life

-Yagmoor was born and raised in Cairns, his Lebanese and Indigenous Australian father moved there from Melbourne where he met his mother.
+Yagmoor was born in Cairns, and raised in Cairns and Alice Springs.
+His father is Lebanese and his mother is Indigenous Australian.
 He played his junior football with Cairns City Cobras and North Cairns in the AFL Cairns competition before moving to Brisbane where he played with the Kenmore Bears before playing senior football with Morningside in the Queensland Australian Football League.